testedminds/sand/README.md

 ## SAND
 ### Python code and notebooks to model System Architecture as a Network of Dependencies

-SAND uses Python and Jupyter Notebooks to explore applications of representing system architecture as a network of engineered artifacts and their interactions.
-For a software library, the artifacts are functions and the interactions are function calls.
-For RESTful microservices, an artifact is a service and the interactions are API calls.
+SAND uses Python and Jupyter Notebooks to explore applications of representing system architecture as a directed graph, or network, of engineered artifacts and their relationships to one another.

+Engineered artifacts are vertices in the graph.
+For a software library, the artifacts are functions and the dependencies are function calls.
+For RESTful microservices, an artifact is a service and the dependencies are API calls.

+Directed edges represent the dependencies and their transpose, impact.

 Imagine we have two microservices, A and B.

-If B calls A, then B has a dependency on A.
+If B calls A, then B has a dependency on A. The creator of A might not know that B is a client, so the dependency relationship is directed.

-The transpose of this relationship is that A impacts or influences B: Non backwards-compatible changes in A's interface that B calls can break B.
+The transpose of this relationship is that A impacts or influences B: Non backwards-compatible changes in A's interface that B calls can break B. Changes in B do not impact A, so once again, the edge is directed.

-A might not know anything about B.

 This simple model proves to be extremely powerful in describing arbitrarily complicated system architectures.
+The SAND library and accompanying Jupyter Notebooks provide working examples of visualization and analysis.

 ## Installing

 1. You'll also need a working Jupyter installation running on Python 3.

-1. Start Jupyter in the `sandbook` directory:
+2. Start Jupyter in the `sandbook` directory:

 ```bash
 git clone git@github.com:bobbyno/sandbook.git